-- Go to google.com/takeout and sign-in with your existing Google Account and click the Create an Archive button.
+- Go to google.com/takeout, sign-in with your existing Google Account and click the Create an Archive button.

 - On the next page, click the Edit link against the Google+ circle option and then click the link that says “Transfer your Google+ connections to another account”

 - Google will once again require your account password.
-Sign-in and on the next screen you’ll see you Google Account creation as shown in the above screenshot.
+Sign-in and on the next screen you’ll see your Google Account creation as shown in the above screenshot.

 This is one important piece of information that will be required for recovering your lost Gmail account.